How to Install Chrome on a Different Drive in Windows

 My PC has a small hard drive, so I have only allocated 25GB of space to the C drive (system drive) and store all my data in other drives.
 Everything works fine – except for Chrome.
-In case you don’t know, Chrome gives no option to install it on any other drive except the system drive (i.e. the C drive).
+In case you don’t know, there’s no option to install Chrome on any other drive except the system drive (i.e. the C drive).
 And even if you move the Chrome application to a different drive, its data is still recorded in the system drive which easily accounts for GBs of space over time.

 After a bit of research and experiments, I managed to find a simple method to beat Chrome in its own game.
 With the help of junctions in Windows, you can make Chrome think it is still on the system drive even though its content will be on a different drive.